Scale-free network: The scale-free metric

 where s_{max} is the maximum value of s(H) for H in the set of all graphs with degree distribution identical to that of G. This gives a metric between 0 and 1, where a graph G with small S(G) is "scale-rich", and a graph G with S(G) close to 1 is "scale-free".
 This definition captures the notion of self-similarity implied in the name "scale-free".

 Estimating the power law exponent

 Estimating the power-law exponent $\gamma$ of a scale-free network is typically done by using the maximum likelihood estimation with the degrees of a few uniformly sampled nodes.
 However, since uniform sampling does not obtain enough samples from the important heavy-tail of the power law degree distribution, this method can yield a large bias and a variance.
 It has been recently proposed to sample random friends (i.e., random ends of random links) who are more likely come from the tail of the degree distribution as a result of the friendship paradox.
 Theoretically, maximum likelihood estimation with random friends lead to a smaller bias and a smaller variance compared to classical approach based on uniform sampling.

+Not all networks are scale-free

+The widespread property of the scale-free property in social, biological and technological systems does not mean that all real networks are scale-free.
+Rather, several important networks do not share this property, like networks appearing in material science, describing the bonds between the atoms in crystalline or amorphous materials.
+In these networks each node has the same degree, determined by chemistry.
+Also, the neural network of the C. elegans worm and the power grid, consisting of generators and switches connected by transmission lines, have been shown to have exponential degree distributions.
+Further, in some real-world network's scale-free quality can be stronger or weaker.
+For example, social networks tend to be weakly scale-free, while some technological and biological networks can be strongly scale-free.